-Given our parameter estimates, we undertake counterfactual analyses to quantify the significance of within-firm, across location ("global") knowledge sharing for the diffusion and amplification of local productivity shocks.
+Given our parameter estimates, we undertake counterfactual analyses to quantify the role of within-firm, across location ("global") knowledge sharing for the diffusion and amplification of local productivity shocks.
 In our first counterfactual, we quantify the aggregate welfare effects of large plant openings, with a focus on the underlying propagation forces.
-We find that global knowledge sharing and input-output forces have similar amplification effects.
+We find that global knowledge sharing and input-output forces have roughly similar amplification effects.
 Also, they interact in meaningful ways.

-A large industrial plant opening can have a significant local impact, especially for small and less developed regions.
+Opening a large industrial plant can have a significant impact on a region, especially for less developed regions.
 However, in the data, almost all of the MDPs open in regions that are already well developed.
 This raises the question of whether government should intervene to aid less developed regions.
 In our second counterfactual, we inform this policy debate by randomly assigning large plant openings to more or less developed regions.
 We find an ambiguous role for regional development.
-Unsurprisingly, the local impact is greater if the plant opens in a less developed region.
-However, with global knowledge sharing, the impact on the rest of the economy is greater if the plant opens in a well-developed region, which is connected to other regions through plant-level (knowledge-sharing) networks.
-We find that the effect on the rest of the economy is greater than the local effect, so the aggregate gains are greatest if the plant opens in a well-developed region, consistent with the observed location choices of the MDPs.
+On one hand, the impact on local incumbent plants is greater if the plant opens in a less developed region.
+In our model, less developed regions have a lower stock of knowledge (recovered from the data), so the relative productivity gains at incumbent plants are higher in those regions.
+On the other hand, due to global knowledge sharing, the impact on the rest of the economy is greater if the plant opens in a well-developed region, which is connected to other regions through plant-level (knowledge-sharing) networks.
+We find that the second effect dominates, so the aggregate gains are greatest if the plant opens in a well-developed region, consistent with the observed location choices of the MDPs in the data.